p9.jpg

 • South Asian Women's Creative Collective is a nonprofit arts organization dedicated to the advancement, visibility, and development of emerging and established South Asian women artists and creative professionals by providing a physical and virtual space to profile their creative and intellectual work across disciplines.

 • Torch Literary Arts is a literary initiative and nonprofit based in Austin, Texas.
 They are dedicated to publishing, promoting, and creating advancement opportunities for Black women writers.
 Each month, they publish features from Black women writers.
-They also host workshops and events.
+They also host workshops, an annual retreat, and events.

 • Voices of Our Nations Arts Foundation is the only multi-genre workshop for writers of color in the U.S. founded by and for writers of color as a revolution.
 VONA rewrites the literary landscape, creating new aesthetics and narratives.
 At the intersection of social justice and artistic mastery, VONA builds individual mastery and artistic communities that create new cultural understandings, changing the way individuals and societies perceive themselves.